 Ring in the new year with Symphoria, performing the beautiful and moving Mother and Child by William Grant Still and Stravinsky’s masterful L’Histoire du Soldat.
-Tai Murray will be joining us via livestream and play a piece of her choosing.
+Tai Murray will be joining us via livestream to perform music of Bach.

 *Due to current orange zone restrictions, ensemble size will be limited to 10 or less musicians on stage.
 We will return to full orchestra as soon as it is safe to do so.

 STILL: Mother and Child

 BACH: Sonata No. 3 in C Major BWV 1005

 STRAVINSKY: L’Histoire du Soldat

 Still, Stravinsky remained an innovator, and The Soldier’s Tale is not “normal” chamber music.
 Rather, in a way, it’s a kind of orchestral work.
 In a way?
 Well, instead of employing a traditional chamber music group like a string quartet or wind quintet, Stravinsky assembled what we might call a shadow orchestra—that is, one that offers the outlines of a regular symphonic ensemble, without the real substance.
 Woodwind, brass, and string sections are each represented, but only by a pair of instruments, high and low; and the ensemble is rounded out by a single percussionist.